-More clashes in Minnesota after police shoot, kill Black man
+Protest after chief says officer meant to use Taser, not gun

 BROOKLYN CENTER, Minn.
-(AP) — Police clashed with protesters for a second night in the Minneapolis suburb where a police officer fatally shot a Black man in a traffic stop over the weekend.
-The police chief said the officer had apparently intended to fire a Taser, not a handgun, as the man struggled with fellow officers.
+(AP) — Police clashed with protesters for a second night in the Minneapolis suburb where an officer who authorities say apparently intended to fire a Taser, not a handgun, fatally shot a Black man during a traffic stop.

 Brooklyn Center Police Chief Tim Gannon described the shooting death Sunday of 20-year-old Daunte Wright as “an accidental discharge.”
-The shooting sparked unrest in an area already on edge because of the trial of the first of four police officers charged in George Floyd’s death.
+The shooting sparked protests and unrest in an area already on edge because of the trial of the first of four police officers charged in George Floyd’s death.

 Hundreds of protesters faced off against police in Brooklyn Center after nightfall Monday, and hours after a dusk-to-dawn curfew was announced by the governor.
 When the protesters wouldn’t disperse, police began firing gas canisters and flash-bang grenades, sending clouds wafting over the crowd and chasing some protesters away.
 A long line of police in riot gear, rhythmically pushing their clubs in front of them, began slowly forcing back the remaining crowds.